Chemistry Graduate Admissions

 - Special Instructions for Double Master's with Leipzig University Applicants

 Applications will be taken under consideration by the department after sufficient documentation is provided to make an assessment; however, an official offer of admission cannot be made until Department and Graduate College admissions requirements are satisfied.
 A student with weaknesses in some areas of their application may still be considered for admission if other aspects of the application are considerably strong.

-Application fee waivers can be requested by filling out this form; 50 waivers will be granted for academic year 2021-22, at the discretion of the Chair of the graduate recruitment committee.
-You will be contacted within 48 hours of your request should the Chair of the graduate recruitment committee decide to grant you the fee waiver.
-Email requests related to the fee waiver will not be answered.
+Application fee waivers can be requested by filling out this form.
+Waivers will be granted for academic year 2022-23 on a first-come first-serve basis, at the discretion of the Chair of the graduate recruitment committee.
+You will need to demonstrate English proficiency as set forth by the graduate college in order to receive an application waiver.
+Email requests related to application fee waivers will not be answered.

 - A completed application form submitted electronically through the Graduate College.

 - A bachelor’s degree awarded before the start date of the graduate program.
 Typical graduate students in our program hold a bachelor’s degree in chemistry, biochemistry, or a related field with a strong background in chemistry.
 International students must have a degree that is equivalent to a bachelor’s degree at a U.S. institution.

 - Minimum GPA required is 3.0 out of 4.0 for an undergraduate degree and any additional graduate degree programs, as applicable.

 - The Graduate Record Examination (GRE) general exam is no longer a requirement for application to the Chemistry graduate degree programs.
 However, students may still submit GRE scores as an option.
 The code for Ohio University is 1593.
 Official scores must be supplied directly from ETS.
 The GRE chemistry subject exam also is not required.